d-kozak/enticing/documentation/indexing.md

  This set of document ids will also be persisted in a single file to survive restarting the service.

  For each corpus, there will be extra index service, whose job is to maintain documents with updated annotations.
- Once the size of documents handled by this index service is to big, indexer can be run to reindex the corpus.
+ Once the size of documents handled by this index service is too big, indexer can be run to reindex the corpus.

  ## Master index service - \[Extension\]